-The Medicine-based Review Committee-International determined that minimum numbers for key procedures would provide information on clinical resources without detracting from the latitude that the program director must have to manage the clinical curriculum.
+The Surgical/Hospital-based Review Committee-International determined that minimum numbers for key procedures would provide information on clinical resources without detracting from the latitude the program director must have to manage the clinicalcurriculum.

 2. How were case and procedure categories and minimum numbers identified?

-The ACGME-I uses the same case and procedure categories and minimum numbers that are used for residency training in the United States.
-In the US, specialties determined minimum case numbers after the specialty Review Committee analyzed national data for graduating residents.
+ACGME-I uses the same case and procedure categories and minimum numbers used in the United States.
+In the US, some specialties determined minimum case numbers after the specialty Review Committee analyzed national data for graduating fellows.
 Some specialties worked with their respective boards to determine case and procedural categories and minimum numbers.

-The Review Committee-International felt adhering to the same numbers as in the US provided a baseline to begin monitoring ACGME-I-accredited programs.
-Minimum numbers have been in place in the US for a number of years.
-In addition to the information obtained from block diagrams and ACGME-I Resident and Faculty Survey results, Case Logs for graduating fellows are recognized as one important data point for judging clinical experience.
+The Review Committee-International felt that adhering to the same numbers as are used in the US provides a baseline to begin monitoring ACGME-I-accredited programs.
+Minimum numbers have been in place in the US for several years.
+In addition to the information obtained from block diagrams and ACGME-I Resident and Faculty Survey results, Case Logs for graduating fellows are recognized as one important data point for judging fellow clinical experience.
 The Review Committee-International will continue to monitor Case Log reports for graduating fellows to determine if the use of US minimum numbers will need modification for the international community.